Back to blog

 Similar Developments in California

 California enacted a comparable law (AB 701, the Warehouse Quota Law) in 2022 with nearly identical transparency and safety requirements.
-In June 2024, the California Labor Commissioner’s Office issued citations totaling nearly $6 million against Amazon for over 59,000 alleged violations at two large fulfillment centers in the Inland Empire (Moreno Valley and Redlands).
+In June 2024, the California Labor Commissioner’s Office issued citations totaling $5,901,700 against Amazon for over 59,000 alleged violations at two large fulfillment centers in the Inland Empire (Moreno Valley and Redlands).
 The citations stated that the company failed to provide required written descriptions of productivity standards and potential discipline.
+[Source]

 Amazon’s model is built on speed and scale to meet customer promises and drive efficiency.
 Advanced tracking systems monitor movements in real time, creating detailed performance dashboards.
-Public investigations (including a 2024 U.S. Senate HELP Committee report) and data analyses have noted internal links between productivity pressures and higher injury risks, such as musculoskeletal issues from repetitive rushed tasks.
+Public investigations, including the December 2024 U.S. Senate HELP Committee majority staff report “The ‘Injury-Productivity Trade-off’: How Amazon’s Obsession with Speed Creates Uniquely Dangerous Warehouses,” have noted internal links between productivity pressures and higher injury risks, such as musculoskeletal issues from repetitive rushed tasks.
+[Source]

 The WWPA and similar laws in other states exist precisely because lawmakers saw a need for balance: protecting workers while allowing businesses to operate.
 Transparency helps everyone understand the rules and reduces preventable strain.